cvondrick/ihog/README.md

 visualization is a drop-in replacement for more standard visualizations, and should work with existing code bases.

 Other visualizations are available.
+For example, the de-facto HOG has signed components, unsigned components, as well as texture components. 'dissectHOG()' visualizes each of these components invidually:

+    >> dissectHOG(feat);

+A similar visualization 'spreadHOG()' shows each dimension individually:

+    >> spreadHOG(feat);

+More visualizations are available.
 Check out the 'visualizations/' folder and read the comments for more.

 Learning